dgerosa/spops/README.md

     pip install spops

-To download the database in the
+To download the database in a default location enter a python console and use:

+    spops.download_database()

 The module contains a single class, called `database`.
 To initialize the class: